cwichlei/simple-rest-service/README.md

-Simple unsecured Rest Service, reading from and writing to a H2 repo
+Simple unsecured Rest Service with Spring Boot, reading from and writing to a H2 repo